VladimirBalun/OLSystem/README.md

 ATS(Automatic Testing System) - it's cross-platform system for conducting olympiads, tests, control works and individual solutions of tasks on programming.
 Work with the system takes place in the web browser.
-At the moment system is supporting only C language, but other languages will be added soon.
+At the moment system is supporting only C and C++ language, but another languages will be added soon.
 Compiler installation directories are taken from the registry (windows-version) or from the path variable (linux-version) Also *ATS* supports administrator room, in which administrator can: